-Figure 12.
-Rank 1-5 face identification accuracies using natural occluded face images and recovered face images by OA-GAN.

-162,770, 348, and 1,053 face images, respectively4.
+We also study whether the proposed OA-GAN can improve face recognition when using the recovered face images for face recognition.
+We have followed the related studies [16], [38], and use the face recognition model trained on de-occluded face images of the training set to recognize the de-occluded testing face images.
+Such a manner has been found to be effective in mitigating the domain gap between the original images in gallery set and the de-occluded image in probe set.
+We choose LightCNN-9 [39] as a face recognition model and use two types of face images to train it: (a) original face images in CelebA, and (b) de-occluded face images by OA-GAN.
+The training, gallery, and probe sets for face identification contain 162,770, 348, and 1,053 face images, respectively4.
 The rank 1-5 face identification rates are shown in Figure 12.
-We can see that face identification using the recovered face images by our approach can lead to higher accuracy than using the original occluded face images.
-We also visualized some face de-occlusion results by our OA-GAN in Figure 13.
-Since the ground-truth face images are not available for face images with natural occlusion, we use another face image without occlusion of the same person as a reference of the ground-truth.
-We can see that the recovered facial areas by our method look very reasonable and realistic, w.r.t. the reference ground-truth image.
+We can see that face identification using the recovered face images by our approach can lead to higher accuracy than using the original face images with occlusion.
+We also visualize some face de-occlusion results by our OA-GAN in Figure 13.
+Since the ground-truth face images are not available for face images with natural occlusions, we use another face image without occlusion of the same person as a reference of the ground-truth.
+We can see that the recovered facial areas by our method look very reasonable and realistic, w.r.t. the reference